Taking for Granted

 Many times in life we get a wake-up call, and this one was obviously a biggie for me.

 I love the outdoors: hiking, climbing mountains, mountain bike, as long as I can breathe in fresh air with great views, I am in my element.
-Unfortunately I had a mountain bike accident four years ago, and that changed my life significantly.
+Unfortunately I had a mountain bike accident a few years ago, and that changed my life significantly.
 In the process, I almost lost the use of my hand completely.
 Every ligament in my hand was torn off.

 I had no idea how serious it was, so by the time I got to a hand specialist he explained to me that if I do not have an operation in the next few days, the bones in my hand will fuse with my wrist, and I will never regain the use of my hand again.
 (This took three weeks, four doctors and a lot of convincing from my family to get to this point…)